Skip to content

 For organizations that genuinely need the full compliance program depth that OneTrust provides but want an alternative vendor relationship, TrustArc is the most credible option.

 The honest caveat: TrustArc's pricing is in a similar range to OneTrust at enterprise scale.
 It is not a cost-saving alternative.
-It is a feature-equivalent alternative for organizations that want competitive leverage in their OneTrust renewal negotiation or prefer a different vendor.
+It is a feature-equivalent alternative for organizations seeking competitive leverage in their OneTrust renewal negotiations or who prefer a different vendor.

 A second caveat worth noting: TrustArc was acquired by Main Capital Partners in October 2025.
-Enterprise buyers should factor product roadmap continuity and ownership stability into their evaluation alongside feature comparison.
+Enterprise buyers should factor in product roadmap continuity and ownership stability alongside feature comparisons.

 Pricing: Not publicly listed.
 Enterprise tier pricing; requires a sales conversation.